mindDrift/mind-drift-fe/README.md

 The user is also able to go to our Setup page and pick a different default breathing pattern, or even create their own pattern dependent on their own needs.

 ## Data Aggregation
+Routes have been set up to track milestones for each user, including:
+* Average Session Time
+* Total Session Time

 ## How It’s Built
 mindDrift's front-end was built using React and Redux.
 The back-end was built using Node.js, MongoDB, and Express.
 Our animations were created with the react-spring library.
 The back-end is deployed to Heroku, and the front-end is deployed to Netlify.